pivotal-cf/docs-on-demand-service-broker/creating.html.md

   * [Kafka](https://github.com/pivotal-cf-experimental/kafka-example-service-release)

 See the [BOSH docs](http://bosh.io/docs) for help creating a BOSH release.
 We recommend creating sample manifests that deploy the service release(s), as this will help you write the `generate-manifest` component of the Service Adapter later.

+<a id="service-plan-properties"></a>
+## Supporting Service Plan Properties
+Service authors can choose to support certain properties for the service in the adapter code.
+These properties are service-specific traits used to customise the service.
+They do not necessarily map to jobs one to one; a plan property may affect multiple jobs in the deployment.
+Plan properties are a mechanism for the operator to define different plans.

+Service authors must document the usage of plan properties for the operator.

+For example
+- the [Redis service adapter](https://github.com/pivotal-cf-experimental/redis-example-service-adapter/blob/master/adapter/redis_service_adapter.go) supports the `persistent` property which can be used to attach a disk to the vm.
+- the [Kafka service adapter](https://github.com/pivotal-cf-experimental/kafka-example-service-adapter/blob/master/adapter/generate_manifest.go) supports the `auto_create_topics` property to enable auto creation of topics on the cluster.

 <a id="creating-a-service-adapter"></a>
 ## Creating a Service Adapter